 The Pathway to Crack Cocaine Addiction

-Akin to many folks, the abuse of illegal drugs like crack cocaine is merely social starting out until you or your loved one can’t live without the drug.
 In order to sustain cocaine’s short-lived high, did you fall prey to the common cocaine binge pattern?
+For many, the abuse of illegal drugs like crack cocaine is merely social, and continues until you or your loved one can’t live without the drug.
 This is when you take the drug repeatedly within a relatively short period of time, at increasingly higher doses.

 The effect that cocaine has on your brain is strong.
-It can harm or kill your brain cells that trigger the high that you feel.
+It can harm or kill your brain cells that trigger the high you feel.
 As you continue to abuse cocaine, your brain’s dopamine “pleasure center” is reset.
 When that happens, you are no longer taking the drug because it makes you feel good.
 You are taking it to avoid the negative feelings associated with the absence of cocaine.
-Research confirms crack cocaine is one of the most powerful illegal drugs when it comes to producing psychological dependence.
+When it comes to producing psychological dependence, crack cocaine is one of the most powerful illegal drugs.

 How Crack Cocaine Addiction Impacts You in The Short-Term